Skip to main content

 Wednesday – I moved onto contract support, and although I was left to do a lot (I mean, a lot) of laminating signs that will be used on sight in projects, I was able to gain a complete understanding of what the role of their department entails which includes keeping track of current reports, admin, organisation, evidencing of everything and building reports.
 I also helped create PMS folders for future projects and was invited to attend their monthly update meeting.

 Thursday – Was spent with the Sales Administrator, Eloise.
-I assisted her in responding to emails and generating quotes for future products by collecting contact details.
+I assisted her in responding to emails and generating quotes for future projects by collecting contact details.
 Part of her role involves prospecting, which I discovered was actively looking for future potential projects.
 Another aspect of her job involves a branch of Global HSE, which is the Global Academy, and her job is to correspond and set up these fire-stopping courses.
 Social values is another important part of the essential frameworks at Global, such as an internal company newspaper, supporting the local community and many other aspects.
 In the afternoon I spent some time understanding the process of estimating and what the role consists of within the company.

 Friday – My final day at Global HSE was spent with Global Technical Services (GTS), a sector of Global which is involved in fire engineering consultancy.
 The day started with sitting in a meeting with the Operations Manager Jobie and the Project Manager for works about an update for future proposals for a variety of projects that Global will aid with, along with the input from the fire engineers about what adjustments need to be made for the site to align with fire regulations.
 Following the meeting, Jobie introduced me to his job role and explained what it entailed, including liaising with clients, creating quotes, providing fee proposals and much more.
 I then sat in on a meeting with Keith, one of the Fire Engineers, and Henry, the Marketing Team Leader.